 Jacobson Goes to Court Amid Anti-Vaccination Uproar

 The broader battle over the validity of vaccination science reached a fever pitch during the smallpox outbreak.
-Anti-vaccination groups, citing alleged cases of death and deformity from bad reactions to smallpox vaccine, called compulsory vaccination “the greatest crime of the age,” claiming that it “slaughter[s] tens of thousands of innocent children.”
+Anti-vaccination groups, citing alleged cases of death and deformity from bad reactions to the smallpox vaccine, called compulsory vaccination “the greatest crime of the age,” claiming that it “slaughter[s] tens of thousands of innocent children.”

 In response, newspaper editorials characterized the smallpox vaccination controversy as “a conflict between intelligence and ignorance, civilization and barbarism.”
 The New York Times dismissed anti-vaccine activists as “a familiar species of cranks” who were “deficient in the power to judge [science].”